weiaicunzai/blender_shapenet_render/README.md

 python run_render.py
 ```

-this python file will render the rgb, depth image and generate pose file.
+this command will render the rgb, depth image and generate pose file.